damonphoenix/brewery/README.md

-# Taverrn
+# Brewery

 > **Brew your files — 100% local, straight from the tap.**

-Taverrn is a privacy-first, browser-based file converter.
+Brewery is a privacy-first, browser-based file converter.
 Drop any supported file on the bar counter and convert it to another format — entirely on your device.
 No uploads.
 No servers.
 No data ever leaves your machine.

 ---